About REDs in dancers

 The truth about energy deficiency in dance.
 Why it can’t be ignored.

-RED‑D is a physiological and psychological condition caused by not eating enough to support the demands of dancing and living — physically, mentally, emotionally.
+REDs is a physiological and psychological condition caused by not eating enough to support the demands of dancing and living — physically, mentally, emotionally.
+It stands for Relative Energy Deficiency in Sport and is a condition recognised across athletic disciplines.
+RED-D is a dance-specific expression of REDs.

 Who is at risk?